JSON From Swift Types

 The Data Model

-type with only five properties defined.
-The reduced property count will make following along easier.
+five properties defined.
+The reduced property count will make following

 The Scaffolding